 Understanding the causes of disobedience:

-Before diving into strategies, it’s essential to understand the root causes of disobedience, as this will help you determine the best way to handle the situation.
+Before diving into strategies, it’s essential to understand the root causes of disobedience and to determine the best way to handle the situation.

 For instance, if an employee is being intimidated or negatively influenced by others and there isn’t an unbiased communication channel in place, you might never understand why you lost that valuable team member.